iO-Academy/2022-jul-ice-os/README.md

 ### Bug List
 * The feature to minimize and maximize applications on the header has not been implemented
-* The page will reload if you make edits.
 * You will also see any lint errors in the console.
+* The ReactPlayer package is causing issues with the display of the window when the splash screen appears when you stop the playlist.

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).